operator-framework/community-operators/docs/testing-operators.md

 ### Create your Quay app-registry repository

 OperatorHub uses Quay's application repositories for storing the operator bundle.
 Follow [these instructions](https://docs.quay.io/guides/create-repo.html) to create your own application repository.
-Please note that the name of the repository should match the name of the operator in it's package.
+Please note that the name of the repository should match the `packageName` field in the operator's package.
 Example: for the following package, the Quay repository name will be `myoperator`:
 ```
 packageName: myoperator
 channels: